Art and aging in Rutland: From the famous to the Gables

 But she found the Gables a great place to live and started making art on a smaller scale.
 The truth is, her story is a lot of people’s stories, those who reluctantly move to a retirement facility with preconceived notions, only to find a pleasant surprise — an unexpected community.

-What, you may be wondering, does this have to do with two new exhibitions opening in downtown Rutland on Sunday from 2 to 4 p.m.?
+What, you may be wondering, does this have to do with two new exhibitions in Rutland?
 Local artist Bill Ramage put two shows together, one in particular, to shine a light on the Gables and the people who live there.

 In a small commercial space at the corner of West Street and Merchants Row, Ramage arranged a pop-up gallery in an empty storefront.